lee-man/movenet-pytorch/README.md

 In order to get in touch with the internal computational flow of Movenet, I use [netron](https://github.com/lutzroeder/netron) to visualize Movenet and my own implementation.
 You can use netron to compare the one with the other.
 The model definitions in onnx format or tflite format are maintained in `_models` directory.
 There are a few things to pay attention to when I convert the movenet TFLite model to PyTorch model:

 * Movenet version:
   * There are two categories of Movenet: Lightning and Thunder.
-The current code only supports Lightning ones (version 3).
+The current code supports Lightning version 3 and Thunder version 3.
 Google haven't released the full-precision version of Lightning version 4.
 The version 4 model should have improved prediction accuracy as synthetic images with under-represented poses are inlcluded in the training dataset.
 * Extract the weights:
   * Currently I use the most clumsy way to extract the weights from TFLite model: open it with netron, select the layers/ops I want to deal with, export the weights, and rename the numpy file using PyTorch convention.
   * Once you extract all the weights, place them under `_models\weights` directory. `movenet.pth` will be generated under `_models` directory when you first run the program.